-You can modify or change the total resistance value of the circuit by adding different value resistor in series or parallel with the circuit.
-Let see how series or parallel resistor connection changes the equivalent resistance of the circuit.
+You can modify or change the total resistance value of the circuit by adding the different values of resistors in series or parallel with the circuit.
+Let see how series or parallel connection changes the equivalent resistance of the circuit.

 Resistor series connection:

-Refer the diagram, here the resistor R1, R2 and R3 is connected in series, Requ is the equivalent resistance of the circuit and the V1, V2, and V3 are the voltage drop across the resistor, V is the input voltage and the Current I is flowing through all the resistor. apply Kirchhoff voltage rule.
+Refer the diagram, here the resistor R1, R2 and R3 are connected in series, Requ is the equivalent resistance of the circuit and the V1, V2, and V3 are the voltage drop across the resistor, V is the input voltage and the current I is flowing through all the resistor.

 The resistor in parallel Connection: